 - Evidence that the person meets the eligibility requirements for membership of the SAS by completing DHS form PB049 Stoma Appliance Scheme Application; and

 - Any other statistical data as requested by the Department or DHS.

 These details are maintained on the ostomy data base.
 Changes in membership details are advised monthly to DHS when forwarding claims for payment.
 Evidence of a stoma should consist of a certificate from a registered health practitioner or STN in an approved form.

 Stoma associations are authorised to issue stoma related products to all approved members of the SAS on production of an entitlement card.
 Eligible people are required to reside in Australia in order to receive stoma related products under the SAS.

-Subject to Clause 4.3, a Service Fee shall be payable by members of the SAS in respect of the costs of operating the SAS that are not met by the 2.75% handling fee (Clause 7.4).
-The Service Fee shall be a national uniform annual amount as determined from time to time by the Department, in consultation with ACSA, and shall be payable to the association where the member usually obtains their stoma related products.
-The fee shall be compulsory but associations shall make provision for the fee to be paid by instalments in the case of financial hardship.
+The Stoma Appliance Scheme Access Fee is a national uniform annual amount, determined by the Department in consultation with ACSA, and shall be payable to the Stoma Association where the member usually obtains their stoma-related products.
+The fee shall be compulsory but Stoma Associations shall make provision for the fee to be paid by instalments in the case of financial hardship.

 4.4 Membership to ACSA